Quit India Movement: Factors contributing to the movement's launch

 In 1939, with the outbreak of war between Germany and Britain, India became a party to the war by being a constituent component of the British Empire.
+Had enough Indian states agreed to form a Federal Government under the terms of the 1935 Act, then the Viceroy could not have acted unilaterally in declaring war on India's behalf.
 Following this declaration, the Congress Working Committee at its meeting on 10 October 1939, passed a resolution condemning the aggressive activities of the Germans.
 At the same time, the resolution also stated that India could not associate herself with war unless it was consulted first.
-Responding to this declaration, the Viceroy issued a statement on 17 October wherein he claimed that Britain is waging a war driven with the intention of strengthening peace in the world.
-He also stated that after the war, the government would initiate modifications in the Act of 1935, in accordance with the desires of the Indians.
+Responding to this declaration, the Viceroy issued a statement on 17 October wherein he claimed that Britain was waging a war driven with the intention of strengthening peace in the world.
+He also stated that after the war the government would initiate modifications in the Act of 1935, in accordance with the desires of the Indians.

 Gandhi's reaction to this statement was; "the old policy of divide and rule is to continue.
 Congress has asked for bread and it has got stone."
 According to the instructions issued by High Command, the Congress ministers were directed to resign immediately.
 Congress ministers from eight provinces resigned following the instructions.
 The resignation of the ministers was an occasion of great joy and rejoicing for the leader of the Muslim League, Muhammad Ali Jinnah.
-He called the date i.e. 22 December 1939 ' The Day of Deliverance'.
+He called the date i.e. 22 December 1939 The Day of Deliverance.
 Gandhi urged Jinnah against the celebration of this day, however, it was futile.
 At the Muslim League Lahore Session held in March 1940, Jinnah declared in his presidential address that the Muslims of the country wanted a separate electorate, Pakistan.

-In the meanwhile, crucial political events took place in England.
-Chamberlain was succeeded by Churchill as prime minister and the Conservatives, who assumed power in England, did not have a sympathetic stance towards the claims made by the Congress.
+Meanwhile, crucial political events took place in England.
+Chamberlain was succeeded by Churchill as prime minister.
+This meant that the Marquis of Zetland who had piloted the 1935 Act, much to Churchill's chagrin, resigned as Secretary of State for India.
 In order to pacify the Indians in the circumstance of the worsening war situation, the Conservatives were forced to concede some of the demands made by the Indians.
 On 8 August, the Viceroy issued a statement that has come to be referred to as the "August Offer".
 However, Congress rejected the offer followed by the Muslim League.